wp-plugins/gwebpro-store-locator/readme.txt

 More screenshots are available via the [G Web Pro website](http://www.gwebpro.com/Services/wordpress-plugin.html).

 == Changelog ==

+= 1.0.3 =
+* Enhancement: Stores show in the order of distance.
+Fixes for map for showing all the stores at a time in the map.

 = 1.0.2 =
 * Enhancement: Fixed bugs for Australian countries store search.